artemis-analytics/artemis/docs/cdr.md

 <math>\text{Bin width}=2\, { \text{IQR}(x) \ over{ \sqrt[3]{n} } }</math>

-where the IQR is the interquantile range.
+where the IQR is the interquartile range.
+For automated profiling, sufficient information needs to be gathered from an initial pass over the data in order to calculate the bin width.
+As well, if the data is processed in a distributed manner, the differences in the interquartile range from different data partitions would need to be reconciled.

+**TODO**
+Description of a method for automated profiling

 * Profiling and automation
     * Cost metrics